Well, I suppose it’s time I started blogging about all of this.

 Two very eventful years have passed since then.
 My child’s father and I split up (that’s unrelated, but relevant).
 I got help from a psychologist who specializes in gender-nonconforming kids.
 I joined a local support group for parents with kids like mine.
 We’ve made friends with other young children and adults who are gender-nonconforming and transgender.
 I’ve read the books, watched the movies, and I’ve worried and second-guessed myself.
 A lot.

 For the first year, I hesitated, letting my child grow her hair long and wear dresses everyday, but pushing back when she wanted to switch pronouns and change her name.
 I tried hard to present alternative scenarios: I bought her a cool T-shirt that said “Boys Can Wear Pink.”
-It was pink (and you can get yours here).
 I showed her paintings on the Internet of Medieval nobles dressed in tights and lace.
 I told her that pink had actually been seen as a BOY color until really really recently, while blue was for girls (true!).
 I bought her the cool new children’s book, My Princess Boy, about a little boy who loves “girl stuff” and his parents love him anyway.
 Man, I tried.
 But the kid was unmoved.

 I finally gave in when I realized I was the only one still clinging to the idea that I had a boy.
 Everyone else – grandparents, neighbors, preschool teachers, our friends, her father – had all welcomed her with open arms into the girl world, and I was the last hold-out.
 I realized what a betrayal that was, for her Mom – the person who was supposed to be her biggest supporter and protector – to not get on board.
 So… I let my little boy go.
 It was really hard at the time, and I grieved.
 I missed my baby boy.
 I’m not quite sure why.
 She had barely left her toddler years, so it’s not like we’d had years of boyhood behind us.
 In what way had this androgynous baby ever really been a boy except as a creation of my own mind?
 And yet, I grieved the loss of that creation.
 Apparently that’s a standard part of the process for us parents with kids like this: grieving the boy or the girl who is gone but still there, differently.